-Retail volume and value for the Ungava Spirits Brands increased 24% in volume and 24% in value for the year ended June 30, 2020 compared to the prior year.
-The flagship brand, Ungava gin, grew 19% in retail volume and 20% in retail value, outperforming the Canadian gin category, which grew 16% in retail volume while retail value grew 22%.
-Ungava gin is the market value leader in the super-premium gin category.
+Retail volume and value for the Ungava Spirits Brands increased 1% in volume and 3% in value for the year ended June 30, 2021 compared to the same period last year.
+The flagship brand, Ungava gin, which was impacted by the prolonged on-premise closures and strong competition in the Québec market, declined 14% in retail volume and 12% in retail value, lagging the Canadian gin category, which grew 5% in retail volume and retail value by 10%.